ctu-mrs/ctu-mrs.github.io/docs/60-simulations/01-gazebo/02-custom_drone.md

 {% endraw %}
 ```

-Make sure to follow the [PX4 airframe reference](https://docs.px4.io/main/en/airframes/airframe_reference.html) to assign correct orientation and motor number to the propellers.
+Make sure to follow the [PX4 airframe reference](https://docs.px4.io/main/en/airframes/airframe_reference) to assign correct orientation and motor number to the propellers.
 In this tutorial, we are building a **Quadrotor H** configuration (Note: a majority of quadrotors uses **Quadrotor X**).

 The last part our drone needs to fly is the flight control unit (FCU).
 We will model the Pixhawk FCU with PX4 firmware.
-We can use an external mesh of the Pixhawk chasis, that is already included in mrs_uav_gazebo_simulation.
+We can use an external mesh of the Pixhawk chasis, that is already included in mrs_uav_gazebo_simulator.
 The FCU includes the following sensors: GPS, IMU, magnetometer and barometer.
 It also creates a Gazebo-Mavlink interface, which needs to be connected to the correct ports (especially in case of multi-vehicle simulation).
 This is handled by the MRS drone spawner, which provides the ports in `spawner_args['mavlink_config']`:

 ```xml
 {% raw %}